 Following a decision by Parliament to reduce the number of constituencies in the UK from 650 to 600, and to ensure the number of electors in each constituency is more equal, the independent Boundary Commission for England (BCE) has been asked to make independent recommendations about where the boundaries of English constituencies should be.

-The BCE must report to Parliament in 2018 and, if agreed by Parliament, the new constituencies will be in use at the next scheduled General Election in 2022.
+The BCE reported to Parliament in September 2018 and, if agreed by Parliament, the new constituencies will be in use at the next scheduled General Election in 2022.

 The BCE's initial proposals were published in September 2016.

 Slough Borough Council responded to the initial proposals in November 2016.